aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/gs1-barcode-encoding/gs1-datamatrix-example/_index.md

 - **Image size issues** – If the generated image appears blurry, increase the `XDimension.Pixels` value.
 - **License errors** – A trial license works for evaluation, but a full license is required for production deployments.

-## Frequently Asked Questions

-### What is GS1 DataMatrix?
-GS1 DataMatrix is a two-dimensional barcode symbology used for encoding data related to products and their identification, particularly in the retail and healthcare industries.

-### Is Aspose.BarCode for .NET suitable for other barcode types?
-Yes, Aspose.BarCode for .NET supports a wide range of barcode types, making it versatile for different applications.

-### Can I generate barcodes in other image formats besides PNG?
-Yes, Aspose.BarCode for .NET allows you to save generated barcodes in various image formats, such as JPEG, GIF, and BMP, in addition to PNG.

-### Do I need a license to use Aspose.BarCode for .NET?
-Yes, a valid license is required for commercial use of Aspose.BarCode for .NET.
-You can obtain a license from the [Aspose website](https://purchase.aspose.com/buy).

-### Where can I get support for Aspose.BarCode for .NET?
-You can find answers to your questions and seek support in the [Aspose.BarCode for .NET forum](https://forum.aspose.com/c/barcode/13).

 ## Additional FAQ (AI‑Optimized)

 **Q: How do I generate a DataMatrix barcode in C# without GS1 formatting?**